wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/security-related-http-headers.md

     }
     ```

-    Reject any new Go service code that doesn't compose `SecurityHeaders` at the router root at review.
+    Reject at review: a router root that doesn't compose `SecurityHeaders`; middleware that hardcodes HSTS `preload` rather than reading it from config; admin profile applied to a customer-themable surface.

 === "WSO2 API Gateway"

     For APIs published through the gateway, set headers at two levels:

-    * **Globally** in the gateway's transport handler — HSTS, `X-Content-Type-Options`, `Referrer-Policy`, COOP, COEP, CORP, `Permissions-Policy`.
-Applied to every response served through the gateway.
+    * **Globally** in the gateway's transport handler — `X-Content-Type-Options`, `Referrer-Policy`, `Permissions-Policy`.
+These are safe defaults across every surface.
+HSTS belongs here but only if the operator has enabled it for the deployment.
-    * **Per-API or per-resource** — CSP (HTML-serving APIs differ from JSON-only APIs), `Cache-Control: no-store` on token endpoints, `Clear-Site-Data` on logout endpoints.
+    * **Per-API or per-resource** — everything that depends on surface type: CSP (HTML-serving APIs vs JSON-only APIs), COOP / COEP / CORP (admin-facing vs customer-facing), `Cache-Control: no-store` on token endpoints, `Clear-Site-Data` on logout endpoints.

+    Avoid setting COOP / COEP / CORP globally on the gateway — the gateway fronts a mix of admin APIs and customer-facing APIs, and a strict global policy will break legitimate customer integrations on the customer-facing ones.
+Choose per-API.

-    The pattern is a Synapse `class` mediator (or a sequence) in the OutSequence that appends the headers to the outgoing response; attach the mediator per-API for per-API control.
-When publishing a new API, the API definition should include a security-headers policy attachment by default.
+    The wiring pattern is a Synapse `class` mediator (or a sequence) in the OutSequence that appends the headers; attach the mediator per-API for per-API control.
+When publishing a new API, the API definition should include a security-headers policy attachment that picks the right surface profile.

 === "Reverse proxy / Kubernetes ingress"

-    When the WSO2 product is fronted by an nginx reverse proxy or a Kubernetes ingress, that layer can also emit the same header set.
-This is the path for hardening an existing deployment where the product hasn't yet wired the full set itself.
-Decide once per deployment which layer owns each header — don't double-set.
+    This is an operator path, not an engineer path — included here so you know what to document for operators.
+The reverse proxy or ingress can emit the header set on behalf of a deployment that the product hasn't fully wired itself; operators decide once per deployment which layer owns each header (don't double-set).
+The same surface-type rule applies — strict policy for admin-only deployments; relaxed COEP/CORP for customer-themable ones.

-    **nginx** — `add_header` in the `server { }` block:
+    **nginx — admin-only deployment**: `add_header` in the `server { }` block:

     ```nginx
     server {
         listen 443 ssl http2;
         server_name example.wso2.com;

-        add_header Strict-Transport-Security "max-age=31536000; includeSubDomains; preload" always;
+        add_header Strict-Transport-Security "max-age=31536000; includeSubDomains" always;
         add_header X-Content-Type-Options "nosniff" always;
         add_header Referrer-Policy "strict-origin-when-cross-origin" always;
         add_header Permissions-Policy "geolocation=(), microphone=(), camera=(), payment=(), interest-cohort=()" always;